Catherine Smith

 In my RSE-like role I support the online workflow used by our collaborators around the world to transcribe manuscripts, compare the different texts and organise that data for publication.
 I am the primary developer of the collation editor which provides an interactive GUI wrapper for collateX and is one of the key pieces of software for making our editions.
 As well as being used in ITSEE’s Workspace for Collaborative Editing the collation editor is currently used by two other online editing platforms.

-ITSEE specialises in making editions of the Greek and Latin New Testament and currently hosts two projects: CATENA which is investigating early commentaries on the New Testament; Codex Zacynthius which is a detailed investigation of a single palimpsest manuscript
+ITSEE specialises in making editions of the Greek and Latin New Testament and is currently working on three projects:

 Online Presence